-- There have been several cases in L's Empire where the characters were in a featureless white void: when they were in a brand new dimension, one of the authors left pocket, and the Void Between the Worlds.
+- There have been several cases in L's Empire when the characters are in a featureless white void: when they're in a brand-new dimension, one of the authors left pocket, and the Void Between the Worlds.
 They comment on this.

 - In Void Domain, Zoe's teleportation magic creates an instantaneous shortcut through an infinite, frigid, dead-white void.
 Everyone but her finds it extremely unsettling, to such an extent that Eva prefers a teleport spell that catapults her through Hell and inflicts major temporary Body Horror along the way.